22 Houses of Justice

 22.3.2 Authority #2: The Morals of Souls

 Role #1 Trustees of the Merciful: They view morality as a trust, but it is not imposed.
 The members of the House of Justice offer moral companionship.
-We should always be reminded the members of the House of Justice are also on their own spiritual journey.
+We should always be reminded that the members of the House of Justice are also on their own spiritual journey.
 While selected for their leadership in how they express virtue and good deeds, they are still striving for moral improvement.
-Being being entrusted to morals, they are more importantly entrusted to souls.
-The House of Justice consults in how to educate, mentor, and counsel youth, families, and adults of all ages.
-Voluntary programs might be established for moral education or developing spiritual habits.
+Being entrusted to morals, they are more importantly entrusted to souls.
+The House of Justice consults on how to educate, mentor, and counsel youth, families, and adults of all ages.
+Voluntary programs might be established for moral education or for developing spiritual habits.

 Role #3 Shepherds of the sheep of God: They consult on what nearby services are available to help others overcome moral struggles.
 However, services can never be imposed.
 Companionship is sharing a moral journey together.
-The members are not judges in this authority, but are Mirrors reflecting the names of God until others can see their own soulful nobility.
-Members offer consultation to help others learn how to repent and to forgive helps relationships move forward.
+The members are not judges in this authority, but are mirrors reflecting the names of God until others can see their own soulful nobility.
+Members offer consultation to help others learn how to repent and to forgive so that relationships move forward.
 The House may mediate moral disputes and guard against gossip or public humiliation.

 When the moral character of the community is sufficiently reflected in their deeds and well-being, the people may decide to consult on granting the House of Justice the third authority.